greymatter-io/flux-covidapihub/README.md

 - Path: path to the api, it should being with `/`.
 - Display Name: display name for catalog entry
 - Owner: owner for catalog entry
+- Owner URL: relevant link back to the source.
+This could be the owner's homepage or a landing page for the specific api if available
 - Capability: catability for catalog entry - corresponds to contentType [here](https://github.com/greymatter-io/covidapihub-site/blob/master/public/mock.json)
 - Documentation: Docs link